StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

 ```
 ## 2. Check your Bazel version

-Bazel **MUST BE 0.18 and not HIGHER** , I tried 0.20 and failed and so have to undo and reinstall bazel.
+Bazel **MUST BE 0.18 and not HIGHER or LOWER** , I tried 0.20 and failed and so have to undo and reinstall bazel.
-Uninstall other bazel version if another is already installed (check with **bazel version**)
+Uninstall if another bazel version is already installed (check with **bazel version**)
 ```
 ***Use the binary installer method*** go to https://github.com/bazelbuild/bazel/tags and download the bazel-0.18.0-installer-linux-x86_64.sh